 David has extensive experience in finance and non-finance sector boards.
-He is Deputy Chair of NZ Green Investment Finance, a director of Te Puna Hapori Infrastructure Fund and director of Whai Rawa Fund Ltd. Additionally he is a director of Hiringa Energy Ltd, a trustee of The Gift Trust, former Chair of the Impact Enterprise Fund, and Chair of the NZ National Advisory Board on Impact Investing.
-He also sits on two overseas boards for the Aga Khan Foundation as an independent director, First Microfinance Bank Afghanistan, and First Microfinance Company Egypt
+He is Deputy Chair of NZ Green Investment Finance, a director of Te Puna Hapori Infrastructure Fund and director of Whai Rawa Fund Ltd. Additionally he is a director of Hiringa Energy Ltd and Toitū Tahua Centre for Sustainable Finance, a trustee of The Gift Trust, former Chair of the Impact Enterprise Fund, and Chair of the NZ National Advisory Board on Impact Investing.
+He also sits on two overseas boards for the Aga Khan Foundation as an independent director, First Microfinance Bank Afghanistan, and First Microfinance Company Egypt.